 Communities, collaboration and joint action lie at the heart of the

 Internet.
-Even at at a linguistic level, the words "networks" and
+Even at a linguistic level, the words "networks" and

 "associations" are closely related.
 Both are groups and assemblies

-of people depend on "links" and "relationships" [Swire].
+of people who depend on "links" and "relationships" [Swire].
 Taking

-legal definitions given in international human rights law
+legal definitions given in international human rights law and related normative documents

-jurisprudence, we could assert that the right to freedom of assembly
+, we could assert that the rights to freedom of assembly

-and association protect collective expression.
-These rights protect
+and association protect collective activity online.
+These rights protect gatherings by persons for a specific purpose and groups with a defined aim over time for a variety of peaceful, expressive and non-expressive, purposes,. voluntary and uncoerced.

-any collective, gathered either permanently or temporarily for

-"peaceful" purposes.
-It is voluntary and uncoerced.

 Given that the Internet itself was originally designed as a medium of